olamideokunnugaDS/pokemon-card-valuation/docs/technical_report.md

 | Val | 592 | 2 Oct 2025 |
 | Test | 1,050 | 13 Apr 2026 |

-This produces uneven split sizes (transaction volume grew over time), but preserves chronological integrity — the alternative, a random split, would leak future market information backward and overstate every model's real-world performance.
+This produces uneven split sizes (transaction volume grew over time), but preserves chronological integrity.
+The alternative, a random split, would leak future market information backward and overstate every model's real-world performance.

 ## 3. Vision module: intrinsic condition encoding

-**Architecture.** A frozen ImageNet-pretrained ResNet50 backbone feeds two sequential encoder heads:
+**Architecture:** A frozen ImageNet-pretrained ResNet50 backbone feeds two sequential encoder heads:

 - **Stage 1 (identity):** trained to classify which of the 7 card species a slab image shows.
 Trained first, then frozen.
 - **Stage 2 (condition):** trained to classify PSA grade (8/9/10), with an orthogonality penalty added to the loss that pushes its embeddings' cosine similarity toward the (frozen) Stage 1 embeddings down to zero.

-The point of the two-stage split is to stop the condition encoder from taking a shortcut — learning to recognize *which card it is* as a proxy for grade, rather than actually learning what wear and surface quality look like.
-A single-stage version of this model (no orthogonality constraint) was tested earlier and reached 52.1% grade accuracy, several points higher than the disentangled version below — but that version was gamed by exactly the identity-shortcut it wasn't supposed to be using.
+The point of the two-stage split is to stop the condition encoder from taking a shortcut-learning to recognize *which card it is* as a proxy for grade, rather than actually learning what wear and surface quality look like.
+A single-stage version of this model (no orthogonality constraint) was tested earlier and reached 52.1% grade accuracy, several points higher than the disentangled version below, but that version was gamed by exactly the identity-shortcut it wasn't supposed to be using.

-**Results.**
+**Results:**

 | Stage | Task | Accuracy | Baseline | Lift | Notes |
 |---|---|---|---|---|---|
 | 1 — Identity | 7-way species classification | 91.3% | 21.3% (majority class) | +69.9pp | macro F1 = 0.91 |
 | 2 — Condition | 3-way grade classification | 49.0% | 40.2% (majority class) | +8.8pp | orthogonality \|cos_sim\| ≈ 0.000004 |

 Identity classification is close to solved.
-Condition is harder — PSA 8 vs. 9 vs. 10 differences are visually subtle even to trained human graders — but the encoder captures real ordinal structure rather than noise:
+Condition is harder (PSA 8 vs. 9 vs. 10 differences are visually subtle even to trained human graders) but the encoder captures real ordinal structure rather than noise:

-- 93.8% of predictions fall within one adjacent grade (i.e. off-by-one-grade errors dominate; the model rarely confuses PSA 8 for PSA 10)
+- 93.8% of predictions fall within one adjacent grade (i.e. off-by-one-grade errors dominate, the model rarely confuses PSA 8 for PSA 10)
 - Mean absolute error: 0.542 grade-levels
 - Global clustering by grade is weak (the condition embedding space doesn't cleanly separate into three grade clusters), but local, card-relative ordinal structure is present